OSUGliders/gliderfs/organization.md

 Project data are organized as most appropriate for the project.
 For many projects, it is appropriate to break down the project into specific cruises.

+This is what a project directory might look like:
 ```
 ARCTERX/
 ├── 2022-pilot  # A cruise